Leooop/Rheologies.jl/README.md

 A [Julia](http://julialang.org) package for finite element based simulations of damaged-visco-elasto-plastic deformation.
 It extends the `JuAFEM` package, used as a toolbox for finite element modeling.

-This package is a WIP, in development during my PhD.
+This package is a PhD WIP.
+The examples may not be up to date at all time.
+I would be happy to help if needed, please get in touch.

 <!---
 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://Leooop.github.io/Rheologies.jl/stable)